mlanza/atomic/README.md

 * `t` → `transducers`
 * `mut` → `transients`

 These assignments can be readily imported by entering [cmd()](./dist/cmd.js) from a browser console where Atomic is loaded.
-Obviously, this facilitates REPL-driven development.
+Obviously, this facilitates interactive development.

 Since many of its core functions are taken directly from Clojure one can often use its documentation.
 Here are a handful of its bread and butter functions:
 * [swap](https://clojuredocs.org/clojure.core/swap!)